 Classification Based on Dispersion Medium

-On the basis of dispersion medium sol are classified as;
+On the basis of the dispersion medium, sols are classified as:

 In this type, alcohol acts as a dispersion medium.